 - Jenner & Block Supreme Court and Appellate Clinic

 - Kirkland & Ellis Corporate Lab Clinic

-The summer program runs from June 10, 2019 through August 2, 2019.
+Students hired for the summer program will work for eight weeks in the summer, on dates approved by their clinical supervisor.
 Students will receive approximately $5000 in compensation for the summer, payable as wages subject to withholding.
-Students who work in the clinics during the summer are not eligible for research assistant (RA) positions during the period of the clinic summer program (June 10 - August 2).
+Students who work in the clinics during the summer may not work as research assistants during the weeks when they are working in the clinic summer program.

-Application materials, consisting of a questionnaire, cover letter and resume, may be submitted on-line from January 14th through January 21st, at this link: https://www.formpl.us/form/72226001
+Application materials, consisting of a questionnaire, cover letter and resume, may be submitted here from January 14th through January 19th.

-Questions about the summer hiring process should be directed to Jeff Leslie, Director of Clinical and Experiential Learning, Room K206, email@example.com.
+Questions about the summer hiring process should be directed to Jeff Leslie, Director of Clinical and Experiential Learning, email@example.com.